This Is Not a Future Problem Link to heading

 That fiction died this year.

 In the space of a few months, two major supply chain attacks hit the open source ecosystem.
-First liteLLM, a widely used LLM proxy library.
-Then axios, one of the most downloaded packages in the entire npm registry.
+First LiteLLM, a widely used LLM proxy library.
+Then Axios, one of the most downloaded packages in the entire npm registry.
 Not obscure libraries buried in someone’s side project.
 Core infrastructure that millions of developers depend on daily.

-The axios attack was particularly instructive, not because it was sophisticated, but because it wasn’t.
+The Axios attack was particularly instructive, not because it was sophisticated, but because it wasn’t.

 Anatomy of a Simple Attack Link to heading

-The axios compromise followed a pattern that should alarm anyone who ships software built on open source dependencies.
+The Axios compromise followed a pattern that should alarm anyone who ships software built on open source dependencies.

-An advanced persistent threat (APT) group compromised a maintainer’s access to the repository.
+An advanced persistent threat (APT) group likely compromised a maintainer’s access to the repository.
 Not through a zero-day.
 Not through some novel cryptographic exploit.
 Through the maintainer - their credentials, their access, their trusted position in the ecosystem.

-Once inside, the attackers published a new version of axios with a dependency on an innocuous-sounding package.
+Once inside, the attackers published a new version of Axios with a dependency on an innocuous-sounding package.
 That package was anything but innocuous.
 It was a multi-stage, multi-OS capable attack vector; a payload delivery mechanism hiding behind a name that looked like every other utility package in the registry.

 That is the entire attack.
 Compromise the human.
 Publish a version.
 Let npm’s dependency resolution do the rest.